oSoc18/Octotrails/README.md

 ## Overview
 This project serves as the boilerplate for an application using the MEAN stack.
 I hope to use it for my own personal angular projects, but I think it's also a great start for others looking to introduce themselves to MEAN.

-This project takes the result of the Trial Of Heroes angular tutorial and extends it to use Express, Mongo DB and Node.js.
-This should make this project a great starting point for developers just getting started with angular, like myself.
+This project takes the result of the [Tour Of Heroes angular tutorial](https://angular.io/tutorial) and extends it to use Express, Mongo DB and Node.js.
+This should make this project a great starting point for developers just getting started with angular.

-Much of the project design comes from mean.io.
+Much of the project design comes from [mean.io](https://github.com/linnovate/mean).
 However, it is using Angular version 6, and the latest version of all MEAN dependencies.
 The ability to use the ng-cli should make extending this boilerplate significantly easier.

 ## TL;DR
 ```
 // Install mongo db
+> nom
 > npm install
-> npm build
 > npm start
 // Navigate to http://localhost:4200/
 ```